moebiussurfing/ofxSurfingDebug/README.md

 ## TODO:
 + Add more ofParameters types: colors, ofParameterGroup, etc.
-+ Enable multiple boxes when using multy instances, or just split to another add-on without singleton.
++ Enable multiple boxes when using multi instances, or just split to another add-on without singleton.

 ## Fork author
 An add-on by **@moebiusSurfing**